 This course is required of persons expecting to teach mathematics in elementary schools.
 Emphasis is placed on materials and methods in teaching mathematics.
-Prerequisite: All required 300-level MATH courses and passing of Praxis I or having received a waiver for Praxis I, or consent of the Instructor.
+Prerequisites: Completion of all required 300-level mathematics courses, Passing or waiver of Praxis I, Passing of content knowledge and specialty examinations.